4paradigm/OpenMLDB/docs/en/deploy/compile.md

 - **Disk Space**: >=25GB of free disk space for full compilation.
 - **Operating System**: CentOS 7, Ubuntu 20.04 or macOS >= 10.15, other systems are not carefully tested but issue/PR welcome

-💡 Note: By default, the parallel build is disabled, and it usually takes an hour to finish all the compile jobs.
-You can enable the parallel build by tweaking the `NPROC` option
-If your machine's resource is enough.
+Note: By default, the parallel build is disabled, and it usually takes an hour to finish all the compile jobs.
+You can enable the parallel build by tweaking the `NPROC` option if your machine's resource is enough.
 This will reduce the compile time but also consume more memory.
 For example, the following command set the number of concurrent build jobs to 4:

 ```bash
 make NPROC=4